SouthernMethodistUniversity/git/docs/introgitandgithub.md

 $ git --version
 ```

 If you see a version number, you're all set.
-If not, follow the installation instructions [here](https://gc-dri.github.io/Dhrift-GC/workshops/git/?page=5) or [here](https://swcarpentry.github.io/git-novice/index.html#installing-git).
+If not, follow the installation instructions [here](https://gc-dri.github.io/Dhrift-GC/workshops/git/?page=5) <!--or [here](https://swcarpentry.github.io/git-novice/index.html#installing-git).-->

 ## Configuring Git on Your Computer